 What is the False Claims Act?

 Committing an act of fraud against the federal government is obviously illegal.
 In order to deter fraud, as well as encourage reporting of fraudulent actions against the government, the False Claims Act was created.
 Under this act, created in 1863, private individuals are incentivized to report any fraudulent acts against the government committed by others in what is known as a qui tam action.
 This is where a False Claims Act whistleblower plays an important role.

 Employees who speak out about fraud by their employer enjoy broad protection from retaliation such as termination, demotion, or harassment.
 Whistleblowers can also receive financial rewards under the False Claims Act if their allegations are later deemed valid.
 Employees put themselves at great risk when filing a qui tam Action.
-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. helps employees report the crimes their employer commits while aggressively protecting the right of whistleblowers in New Jersey.
+From our offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA , McOmber McOmber & Luber, P.C. helps employees report the crimes their employer commits while aggressively protecting the right of whistleblowers in New Jersey.

 Whistleblower Protections for Qui Tam Actions

 The law requires that complaints must be filed under seal to protect the identity of the person who brings the complaint.
 The person’s complaint will remain confidential as long as the case is under seal or until the lawsuit is settled.
 By filing under seal, the whistleblower remains protected from retaliation such as demotion or termination.
 In addition, federal law prohibits employers from taking any action against employees who have filed a lawsuit under the False Claims Act.